Meet Candice

 Q: What if I don’t have enough content to audit yet?

 A: Start with competitive research.
-Analyze which content types perform best in your niche using tools like BuzzSumo or Pinterest Trends.
+Analyse which content types perform best in your niche using tools like BuzzSumo or Pinterest Trends.
 Create 10 to 15 pieces based on proven formats, then audit your own results after 3 to 6 months.

 Q: How often should I repurpose the same content?